Praka245/CMOS-Inverter-Layout-Design-Using-SKY130-PDK/SIMULATIONS/NOISE/README.md

               = 253.9 mV
 ```

-A smaller transition width generally indicates a sharper switching characteristic and stronger noise immunity.
+A smaller transition width indicates a sharper switching characteristic and higher inverter gain in the transition region.

 ---